Francisca80/Arcade-Game/README.md

 How to play the game
 =====================

+Start the game by loading the game locally.
+Download/clone the repository with the arcade game( Francisca80/Arcade-Game) The open the index.html in a browser.

-Start the game through this url: https://francisca80.github.io/Arcade-Game/ in your browser.
+Start the game live through this url: https://francisca80.github.io/Arcade-Game/ in your browser.